 - The FDP Processing Consultant will review the transfer form and approve or deny the transfer.

 - The approved transfer form is emailed to the RA and the processor upon approval.
 When the RA and the processor receive the approved transfer form, the processor may transfer the pounds from the Excess Account to the RA.

 - If denied, the FDP Processing Consultant will notify the RA and processor by phone or email.

 Transfers into the Excess Account from RAs

 As stated previously, inventory in the Excess Account is from RAs with excess inventory or unused carryover.

 RAs with excess inventory can agree to transfer some or all of their inventory at a processor to the Excess Account at the processor.
 Transfers into an Excess Account require a completed transfer form.
-The RA and the processor must complete and sign the transfer form, then send it by e-mail or fax to the processor’s FDP Processing Consultant.
+The RA and the processor must complete and sign the transfer form, then send it by email to the processor’s FDP Processing Consultant.
 The Agency to State Transfer Form is available on the CDE USDA Food Transfer Forms Web page at http://www.cde.ca.gov/ls/nu/fd/commlosstrans.asp.
 The FDP Processing Consultant will review the transfer form and approve the transfer.
-The approved transfer form is faxed to the RA and the processor.
+The approved transfer form is emailed to the RA and the processor.
 When the RA and the processor receive the approved transfer form, the processor may transfer the pounds from the RA to the Excess Account.

 RAs with unused carryover may have inventory moved into the Excess Account as outlined in FDP MB NSD-FDP-05-2011, Carryover Inventory at USDA Foods Processors, available on the CDE Food Distribution Management Bulletins Web page at http://www.cde.ca.gov/ls/nu/fd/fdpmbulletins.asp.